 For even more night weaning and night feeding resources, check out these special members-only resources in our VIP members Area:

 - The 3-Step System To Better Baby Sleep (members enjoy unlimited access to this e-book)

 - Night-Weaning Mini-Action Plan (MAP™) (step-by-step action plan to night-wean fast!)

 - Night Weaning: How To and Common Pitfalls (tele-seminar featuring Nicole Johnson)

 - Breastfeeding and Sleep Training (tele-seminar, featuring Miriam Chickering)

 - How Fixed and Fluid Feeding Schedules Can Help You Night Wean (step-by-step night weaning plans)

-- Is My Baby Ready To Night Wean? (a members-only online quiz)
+- Is My Baby Ready To Night Wean? (quiz)